toby-allsopp/libcxx/docs/DesignDocs/SupportingCustomConfigurations.rst

 ===========

 Currently the libc++ CMake build supports many different configuration options.
-Some of these configuration options need to be captured and stored inside the libc++ headers in order to work correctly after libc++ is installed.
+Some of which need to be captured and stored inside the libc++ headers in order to work correctly after libc++ is installed.

 For example the CMake option "-DLIBCXX_ENABLE_THREADS=OFF" is used to build libc++ on platforms that have no pthread support.
 A library built without threading